mashpie/i18n-node/README.md

 ### `defaultLocale`

 You can explicitly define a default locale to be used in cases where `.setLocale(locale)` is used with an unknown locale.
-For example if you have locales of 'en' and 'de', and a `defaultLocale` of 'en', then call `.setLocale('jp')` it will be equivalent to calling `.setLocale('en')`.
+For example if you have locales of 'en' and 'de', and a `defaultLocale` of 'en', then call `.setLocale('ja')` it will be equivalent to calling `.setLocale('en')`.

 ### `directory` and `extension`